 A consumer proposal offers an alternative to personal bankruptcy.
-If you are in financial straits but can afford to make small monthly payments to ease your debt, then a consumer proposal represents an ideal solution.
+If you are struggling financially, meet the eligibility requirements and can afford to make small monthly payments, then a consumer proposal represents an ideal solution.

 What debts are included in a consumer proposal?

 Secured debts may not be included in a consumer proposal because lenders may repossess the property at any time to resell for money.
 Types of secured debts include:

 - Monthly payments: the most common type of agreement.
 Debtors make monthly installments over a period of time not exceeding five years.

 - Lump Sum Payment: debtors may choose this option if they have enough savings or assets to cover the readjusted debt in the consumer proposal with a single payment.
 This option can help the debtor’s credit to recover faster.

 - Combined payment: this option combines the monthly and lump sum payments.